Tue, 29 Oct 2024

 This section lists everything you’ll need for the project, including:

-Affiliate Link: Complete Beginner Crochet Kit on Amazon – Includes hooks, yarn, and all essential tools for starting your crochet journey.
+Complete Beginner Crochet Kit on Amazon – Includes hooks, yarn, and all essential tools for starting your crochet journey.

 Crochet stitches are the techniques you will use to create the pattern.
 These stitches include single crochet, double crochet, and any additional abbreviation notes.